May 20, 2023 City Council Minutes

 MOUNTAIN IRON CITY COUNCIL

-Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Joe Prebeg Jr. Julie Buria, and Mayor Peggy Anderson.
-Also present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; SGT Toma, Sheriff’s Department; Al Johnson, City Engineer; and Mark Madden, Mountain Iron Fire Chief.
+Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Joe Prebeg Jr., Julie Buria, and Mayor Peggy Anderson.
+Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; and SGT Grant Toma, Sheriff’s Department.

 - That the communications be accepted and placed on file and those requiring further action by the City Council be acted upon during their proper sequence on the agenda.

-- To authorize the payments of the bills and payroll for the period May 16-31, totaling $547,661.36 (a list is attached and made a part of these minutes).
+- To authorize the payments of the bills and payroll for the period May 1-15, totaling $312,097.66 a list is attached and made a part of these minutes).

-It was moved by Roskoski to amend the original motion to remove the Napa Christenson Parts bills in the amount of $400 from the consent agenda for separate consideration.
+It was moved by Roskoski to amend the motion, to remove the Napa Auto Parts bills in the amount of $526.00, Floor to Ceiling in the amount of $6,995.00, from the consent agenda for separate consideration.
 The motion failed due to lack of support.

 Public Forum: